carlosrasensio-zz/MarvelApp/README.md

 - Swift 5.0

 ## Objective
-- This is a simple project capable to show a Marvel characters list and their details using MVVM architecture, reactive programming and unit testing.
+- This is a simple project capable to show a Marvel characters list, their details and a favorites list using MVVM architecture, Core Data, reactive programming and unit testing.
 The app uses the Marvel API (https://developers.marvel.com/docs).

 ## Installation
 - Run the `pod install` command